-Take a good look at this picture of Stanford Academic, Henry I. Miller.
+Take a good look at this picture of Stanford Academic poseur, Henry I. Miller.
 Would you trust this man to serve you honest advice about healthy food?
 Look closely at the dollar-sign windows of his wormhole eyes.
 Would you be more or less likely to take that advice if you learned that this near-sighted man was being paid by Monsanto to promote the company’s poison products and denigrate organic food?
-This former Stanford academic poseur has been repeatedly unmasked as a Monsanto shill.
+This “journalist” posing as a former Stanford academic has been repeatedly unmasked as a Monsanto shill.

 Forbes Magazine Op-Ed Fraud